 We recently spent a few great family days trimming our home for the holidays.
 This is a HUGE undertaking for us (just ask my poor husband!) and I’ll share more photos soon of how it’s gone.

-She read it aloud to us, then we played the CD with its, uh, interesting rendition of the song, and then Sarah sat down with the book and a notebook and pencil.
+She read it aloud to us, then we played the CD with its, uh, interesting rendition of the song, and then Ashar sat down with the book and a notebook and pencil.